-The appropriations in this section are subject to the following conditions and limitations:
+The appropriations in this section are subject to the following conditions limitations:

-(1) ((\$163,663,000))\$180,663,000 of the state taxable building construction account-state appropriation is provided solely for the new construction, acquisition, or rehabilitation of affordable housing projects that serve and benefit low-income and special needs populations including, but not limited to, people with chronic mental illness or behavioral health conditions, farmworkers, people who are homeless, and people in need of permanent supportive housing.
-The department shall strive to invest at least 20 percent of the appropriation provided under this subsection with by and for organizations, as defined by the office of equity.
+(1) ((\$163,663,000))\$180,663,000 of the state taxable building construction accountstate appropriation is provided solely for the new construction, acquisition, rehabilitation of affordable housing projects that serve and benefit low-income and special needs populations including, but not limited to, people with chronic mental illness or behavioral health conditions, farmworkers, people who are homeless, and people in need of permanent supportive housing.
+The department shall strive to percent of at least 20 appropriation provided under this subsection with by and for organizations, as defined by the office of equity.

-(2) ((\$25,000,000))\$35,500,000 of the state taxable building construction account-state appropriation ((is))and \$8,500,000 of the Washington housing trust fund account-state appropriation are provided solely for affordable housing projects that serve and benefit low-income people with developmental or intellectual disabilities.
+(2) ((\$25,000,000))\$35,500,000 of the state taxable building construction accountstate appropriation ((is))and \$8,500,000 of the Washington housing trust fund account state appropriation are provided solely for affordable housing projects that serve and benefit low-income people with developmental or intellectual disabilities.
 The department must use a separate application form and evaluation criteria for applications under this subsection.
-The department must coordinate with the department of social and health services regarding any needed supportive services and make efforts to enact the recommendations of the housing needs study for individuals with intellectual and developmental disabilities, as provided in section 1068(6), chapter 332, Laws of 2021.
+The department must coordinate with the department of social and health services regarding any needed supportive services and make efforts to enact the recommendations of the housing study for individuals intellectual and developmental disabilities, as provided in section 1068(6), chapter 332, Laws of 2021.